New Peugeot CEO pledges rebound after Dongfeng rescue

 Under their framework deal, Peugeot and Dongfeng pledged to expand their existing joint venture with new models and a sales target of 1.5 million vehicles for 2020, generating 400 million euros of savings for the French partner.

-The alliance will also create a major new research and development centre in China and a sales venture to export their cars to other Southeast Asian markets, the companies said.
+The alliance will also create a major new research and development center in China and a sales venture to export their cars to other Southeast Asian markets, the companies said.

 Peugeot will raise 1.05 billion euros in an initial share sale to Dongfeng and the French state at 7.50 euros - a 40 percent discount to the market price.
 Both will then subscribe to a rights issue backed by banks to raise another 1.95 billion euros, including 150-250 million from the Peugeot family.